Probate and Wills are an expert area of legislation, and within that, is Contentious Probate – legal speak for having a bun battle over an estate.

 The will was written with undue influence

-When there is reasonable suspicion undue influence, a Will may be challenged.
+When there is reasonable suspicion undue influence, a Will may be challenged and that can easily lead to contentious probate.
 An example of this could be a child who “assisted Mum” to have a new Will written, which resulted in a change of that child receiving everything and the other children receiving nothing.
 Suspicion would also be raised if the will writer or witnesses to the will were to receive something from the estate upon death; this would be considered invalid and would not be fulfilled during the estate administration.

 The will has not made provision for someone who was reliant on them whilst alive

-In most cases contesting a will and going to court can be a lengthy and expensive process.
-In some cases it is possible to come to a agreement through mediation in order to avoid expensive court fees.
+In most cases dealing with contentious probate and going to court can be a lengthy and expensive process.
+In some cases, it is possible to come to an agreement through mediation in order to avoid expensive court fees.
 Mediation can also help to reduce tension in the long run and be less emotionally and financially draining.
 If a compromise cannot be met it is recommended to look for a specialist contentious solicitor.